 After firing a shot, keep your finger on the trigger while it's pulled to the rear.
 While maintaining a good sight picture, slowly let off the pressure on the trigger while keeping your finger on it.

 Allow the trigger to reset (you will feel a “click” when the trigger resets) and start pulling the trigger again if you need to fire additional shots.
 Don't immediately release your finger and jerk the gun!

 The infographic below will teach you the basics of shooting.
 Follow these tips and you'll be shooting like a pro in no time.

-No matter how natural a shooter you are, you still have a considerable advantage if you take the time to practice with the shooting fundamentals.
-There are times when your shooting is a bit off the target.
+No matter how natural a shooter you are, you still have a considerable advantage if you take the time to practice shooting fundamentals.
+There are times when your shooting is a bit off target.

 If you're struggling to figure out what the problem is, just look into your basic shooting guide and fix the problem.

 What do you think of these shooting fundamentals for your shooting guide?
 Share your thoughts in the comments section below!

 - Tips For Shooting A Gun With Both Eyes Open